shellqiqi/SeuLex/README.md

 A Lexical-Analyzer Generator written in Java.
 The target language is C++.

-Its core tech are reverse polish notation.
+Its core tech is reverse polish notation.

 ## Build

-Use maven to package
+Use maven to package.

 ## Usage